Mike Slinn

 when used correctly

-Colored Log Output
+Colored Console Output

 It can be difficult to find what you are looking for as you watch miles and miles of log output spew onto your console, hour after hour, while you work on a problem.
 Colored output can be a big help.
-Jekyll relies on the colorizer gem, so you can use colors on any terminal output written by puts, or sent to a log that writes to STDERR or STDOUT.
-It is easy to do this, just append a suffix to a string that indicates the color you want that string to be displayed with.
-For example:
+Jekyll relies on the colorizer gem, colorizer allows you to inject colors into any terminal output written by puts or sent to a log that writes to STDERR or STDOUT.

 puts "Green text and ham!".green